 Click on Add extension button.
 It will download and automatically install the extension to your new Microsoft Edge browser.

 We have already covered a guide on how to install extensions on Microsoft Edge from Chrome Web Store.
-You can refer it learn more about using the Chrome Web Store to get extensions for the new Microsoft Edge browser.
+You can refer to it to learn more about using the Chrome Web Store to get extensions for the new Microsoft Edge browser.

-3] Managing an installed extension
+3] Manage or Disable an installed extension in Edge

 All extensions can be managed under one page.
 To navigate to the page type edge://extensions in an empty address bar, and hit the Enter key.
 The alternate way to open the Extension page is to click on the menu and then click on the extension option.

 It will open Extension specific page which will give details about its permissions, site access, InPrivate permission, access to file URLs, collect errors, and so on.

-4] Removing an installed extension
+4] Remove an installed extension from Edge

 I hope this guide helps you in finding what you are looking for.